 In June, the Creative Industries Federation brought a stellar cast together in Birmingham.
 It included Jonnie Turpie MBE (Maverick TV, Creative England, and High Sheriff of the West Midlands), Anita Bhalla OBE (Chair of Creative City Partnership), Piers Read (Managing Director, The Custard Factory) and Karl Hilton (Programme Executive, Games and Digital, Creative England), and occurred at Fazeley Studios, which sits in the heart of what is reported to be the UK’s largest creative and digital businesses cluster outside London, with 400 businesses employing 2,000 people.

 Birmingham is a city confronting challenges, including health inequalities.
-While this may seem of limited relevance to the creative industries, Bethan Bishop (Heart of England NHS Foundation Trust) spoke about how she is building new relationships between the creative industries and the NHS to help improve the city’s health.
+While this may seem of limited relevance to the creative industries, Bethan Miles (Heart of England NHS Foundation Trust) spoke about how she is building new relationships between the creative industries and the NHS to help improve the city’s health.

 Birmingham is, however, getting plenty of things right.
 We learned, for example, about Birmingham Open Media (BOM), which has recently opened and “offers flexible co-working, production and shared studio spaces for artists, technologists and scientists and supports skills sharing through its active community”.
 And Julian Lloyd Webber’s appointment as the new Principal of Birmingham Conservatoire was cited as an example of the kind of world-class leadership that the city needs.